fiercefire/Library-Website/_posts/2025-04-25-It's-A-Food-Post.md

 This table will definately get more refined as I make more food posts.

-I do not normally go into work on Thurdays but I did this week for a short day to finish something.
-I ended heading out at about 1:00 PM and decided that since I was already near it would be a good oppurtunity to walk over and check out Now Serving, a cookbook store.
+I do not normally go into work on Thurdays but I did go in this week for a short day to finish something.
+I ended heading out at about 1:00 PM and decided that since I was already nearit would be a good oppurtunity to walk over and check out Now Serving, a cookbook store.
 I ended deciding to get food at Philippe The Original (would recommend).
-I should not have been suprised there was a massive line inside, so I choose to head on over to the Little Jewel of New Orleans which was nearby.
+I should not have been suprised therewas a massive line inside, so I choose to head on over to the Little Jewel of New Orleans which was nearby.
 Honestly, I would not have done so if my friend had not previously mentioned it to me.
 The Chinatown area is not the best, so the outside is not amazing looking but the inside was nice.
 There were all kinds of random little decorations put up.

 <figure>
   <img src="/Library-Website/images/posts/2025-04-25-It's-A-Food-Post/2025-04-24-Toby-Little-Jewel-New-Orleans-Exterior.png" alt="Exterior of Little Jewel of New Orleans">